-From late June through Labor Day, the 165-foot Ranger III, the National Park Service boat, leaves Houghton each Tuesday, Thursday, and Saturday; it returns from Rock Harbor Lodge each Wednesday, Friday, and Sunday.
+From late June through Labor Day, the Ranger III, the National Park Service boat, leaves Houghton each Tuesday, Thursday, and Saturday; it returns from Rock Harbor Lodge each Wednesday, Friday, and Sunday.
 Weekly trips are available for pre- and post-season campers.

-The 65-foot Isle Royale Queen II, privately operated by Ward Grosnick, makes a round trip daily except Sunday from Copper Harbor to Rock Harbor Lodge; late June through Labor Day.
+The Isle Royale Queen II, privately operated by Ward Grosnick, makes a round trip daily from Copper Harbor to Rock Harbor Lodge; late June through Labor Day.

-The 64-foot Wenonah, privately operated by Sivertson Bros.
-Fisheries, of Duluth, Minn., makes a round trip daily except Sunday from Grand Portage to Windigo Inn; late June through Labor Day.
+The Hiawatha, privately operated by Sivertson Bros.
+Fisheries, of Duluth, Minn., makes a round trip daily from Grand Portage to Windigo Inn; late June through Labor Day.

-The 48-foot Voyageur, also operated by Sivertson Bros.
-Fisheries, makes two or three trips weekly, circumnavigating Isle Royale and returning to Grand Portage; May through October.
+The Voyageur, also operated by Sivertson Bros.
+Fisheries, makes two or three trips weekly, circumnavigating Isle Royale and returning to Grand Portage; June through Labor Day.
 Pre- and post-season transportation is available for campers.

 Since transportation schedules and costs vary from year to year, you should request current information in advance of your trip to the park.
-This information may be obtained each year about May 1 by contacting the Superintendent, Isle Royale National Park, Houghton, Mich., 49931.
+This information may be obtained each year about May 1 by contacting the Superintendent, Isle Royale National Park, Houghton, Mich.